laimoh/Nicer-Pong/README.md

 # Nicer-Pong
-A visitor friendly version of pong
+A visitor friendly version of pong, I tried to make take the 64 bit canvas into consideration and made the design more pixelated i.e font, layout, button styles - inpsired by old video game eras.

 ## to install the dependencies run this code in the terminal in the main Pong folder.
 ```